InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-13-intentional-civ.md

     and accept his or her placement in a job role, such as technician, engineer or researcher.
   - the intentional civilization will offer no form of retirement, social security or welfare.

+It should be made clear that the primary objective is to bring about (i.e., accelerate) the collapse of the current iteration of civilization.

+The secondary objective is to implement an intentional civilization.
+It is of utmost importance that the carrying out of the secondary objective does not impede or interfere with the carrying out of the first objective.

+If the primary objective is not accomplished in a timely manner, then it is probable that a global mass extinction will annihilate our species.
+This is non-ideal, but it does technically accomplish the primary objective.

 DISCLAIMER: